idoqo/fct/README.md

 ```
 The above command will:
 - create a service account named `fct-sa` for the controller to use.
-- a cluster role with permissions to {get, list, watch, and patch} pods and nodes in the cluster.
+- a cluster role with permissions to {get, list, watch, and patch} nodes in the cluster.
 - create a cluster role-binding that binds the service account to the cluster role.

 Next, apply the controller deployment by running: